Teacher, Manager, Owner and Artistic Director of Spira Power Yoga

 Regan’s teaching style simply cannot be labeled.
 He takes what he learns from all his teachers and brings it to his students in a simplistic, almost mechanical way.
 He builds his students up through each individual class, as well as through their entire lifelong practice, to reach beyond their expectations, allowing them find themselves somewhere new and amazing.
 Through his training and engineering background Regan’s teaching results in a very hands-on approach breaking down the asana, flow and physical adjustments to their most basic foundation.
 Regan is strongly influenced by Jonathan Bowra (of Forrest Yoga) both through being a student of his and through his ongoing specialized training.
 He completed a teacher training with Baron Baptiste and teaching assistance programs with local master teacher Lisa Black.
 He continues his training and practice by attending intensive sessions with master teachers such as Anna Forrest, Simon Park, Jason Crandell and Ed Clark.

 Through the growth in his practice Regan found that accomplishments on the mat do lead to exciting and new things in life, giving oneself new found confidence and personal respect.
 Therefore he teaches with a belief that anyone can achieve, urging everyone to try something new, just one small step at a time.
-He enjoys the use of a variety of energetic music as a tool to clear the mind, energize the soul and to keep the mood fun.

 Jonathan’s yoga teaching brings together 30 years of personal healing practices such as Yoga, Meditation, Reevaluation counseling, Psychotherapy, Massage and Solo Journeys into wild places.
 He has lead yoga workshops and yoga teacher trainings nationally and internationally.
 His extensive knowledge, experience and intuition have developed him into an accomplished teacher and healer.
 Jonathan is a Registered Yoga Teacher with Yoga Alliance at 200 hours.